campbell17/campbell17-v2/journal/draft-adulting-101.md

 Let me tell you something...

 Being an adult is so fucking awesome that I take offense to the mere thought of a meme besmirching its good name.
-The adulting meme in insidious because it makes it fashionable to be emotionally incompetent.
-Look at this garbage: (show pictures of basic bitch aprons and tchotckes from Crate & Barrel with slogans about adulting)
+And the memes are insidious because they make it fashionable to be emotionally incompetent.
+Look at this nonsense: (show pictures of basic bitch mugs and or tchotckes)

+On the surface they seem harmless, but what are they really saying?
+Reading between the lines reveals that there's something intrinsically wrong with adulthood.

+For next time: (keep on the above sentence for a bit, talk about the different levels of freedom childhood vs, adulthood, maybe show the C&H strip where BW mentions how he can't understand people who think of childhood as an idyllic time.)

+For every post? : (do I put a word limit on these?
+Most of the newsletters I've unsubscribed to have been too long to keep up with.
+Is this worth thinking about?)